Becoming a Nurse Practitioner vs. a Doctor: What Are the Differences?

 Autonomy and Prescription Authority

-Unlike registered nurses (RNs), all NPs can evaluate and diagnose patients, order and interpret diagnostic tests, and prescribe medication; however, some are limited in how much autonomy they have.
+Unlike registered nurses (RNs), all NPs can evaluate and diagnose patients, order and interpret diagnostic tests, and prescribe medication; however, some are limited in how much independence they have.

 While NPs in 23 states and Washington, D.C. have full prescriptive authority, the remaining 28 states allow either reduced or restricted authority.
 In reduced-authority states, NPs can diagnose and treat patients, but they need physician oversight to prescribe medications.
 For NPs who work in restricted states, they cannot prescribe, diagnose, or treat patients without physician oversight.